gm039/IIT-BHU-Thesis_V1/README.md

-# IIT-BHU-Thesis by Gourav Modanwal
+# PhD/M.Tech/B.Tech ThesisIndian Institute of Technology (BHU), Varanasi by Gourav Modanwal

 This repository provides a LaTeX template for writing a thesis that meets the formatting requirements of the Indian Institute of Technology (BHU), Varanasi.
 The template includes several pre-defined sections such as the title page, abstract, acknowledgments, and table of contents.
 It is customizable and can be adapted to meet specific formatting requirements.

 Contents: